sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_API/Logger_Class.md

 {"title":"Logger Class","weight":"60"}

-The Logger class contains methods and properties for writing out items to the log file inside Studio
+The Logger class contains methods and properties for writing out items to the log file inside Studio.

 ## Usage